du5t/spaceship/spaceship-engines.md

   deletion.
 - edits may be better encoded as diffs, depending on their content type.
-- any ship may submit record edits. how they are viewed and processed is up to interface convention--an orbital may establish itself as a wiki, and instruct spaceships to accept edits from any pilot. a spaceship may also unilaterally view different edits according to its own policies.
+- any ship may submit record edits. how they are viewed and processed is up to interface convention--for example, an orbital may establish itself as a wiki, and instruct spaceships to accept edits from any pilot. a spaceship may also unilaterally view different edits according to its own policies.

 ### orbital functions